moinsure/backendChallenge/README.md

 ## User Stories
 This is the ordered list of stories.
 The most valuable story is on top.
+## User Story
+This is how a user story would look like.

 ```
 Read partner's list and create contracts in the API